 BEST TOOL FOR PRESENTATIONS

-When starting out, there are a few important documents that every business owner should put together, with a Business Plan (or Pitch Deck), Company Overview, Marketing and Sales Strategy Proposal and a Human Resources Manual being most popular.
+When starting out, there are a few important documents that every business owner should put together, with a Business Plan (or Pitch Deck), Company Overview, Annual Marketing Plan and a Human Resources Manual being most popular.
 Instead of being a dreaded time suck, make it a delight by using a free (!) tool with "smart" templates that actually adapt as your add your content and ensure each page's layout always looks its best.

 Obviously, we're drinking the Kool-Aid on our own company and think it's the best presentation tool around — for small, medium, startup and enterprise companies alike.
 Why?
 Simply put, no other tool lets you make a professional-looking presentation faster and easier than Beautiful.
 But don't take our word for it — just ask Silicon Valley entrepreneur and Harvard professor Vivek Wadhwa.... or try it yourself (it's 100% free!).